+Moving to Chicago in 1965, Kübler-Ross became an instructor at the University of Chicago’s medical school.
+A small project about death with a group of theology students evolved into a series of well-attended seminars featuring candid interviews with people who were dying.
 Building upon her interviews and research, Kübler-Ross wrote On Death and Dying (1969), which identified the five stages that most terminally ill patients experience: denial, anger, bargaining, depression, and acceptance.
 The identification of these stages was a revolutionary concept at the time, but has since become widely accepted.

 A Life magazine ran an article on Kübler-Ross in November 1969, bringing public awareness to her work outside of the medical community.
 The response was enormous and influenced Kübler-Ross’s decision to focus on her career on working with the terminally ill and their families.
 The intense scrutiny her work received also had an impact on her career path.
 Kübler-Ross stopped teaching at the university to work privately on what she called the “greatest mystery in science”—death.

 During her career, Kübler-Ross wrote more than 20 books on death and related subjects, including To Live Until We Say Goodbye (1978), Living with Death and Dying (1981), and The Tunnel and the Light (1999).
 She also traveled around the world, giving her “Life, Death, and Transition” workshops.
 Funded by the profits from her books, workshops, and talks, she established Shanti Nilaya, an educational retreat, in Escondido, California, in 1977.
 Around that same time, she formed the Elisabeth Kübler-Ross Center, which was later moved to her Virginia farm in the mid-1980s.
 Working with AIDS patients during the early days of the epidemic, she tried to create a hospice for AIDS-afflicted children, but dropped the plan after encountering much opposition.